kuhchung/kuhchung.github.io/pages/Being-a-Good-Teammate.md

     * Unless you seriously know what you are doing, just don’t ever do this.
 It even launches teammates behind you.
 * Lance charge
     * Same as the GS upswing.
 By the way, on land, this isn't even faster than running.
+* Superpound grouped teammates
    * If teammates are whaling on a disabled monster, roll out of your charged superpound and go for a triple.
 Don't superpound your teammates!
-* Tripping your teammates with your status weapon during your disable
+* Trip your teammates with your status weapon during your disable
     * You got a paralyze.
 Great!
 Now let your team work and don't trip them.
 Prepare to place a trap, or flash bomb, or find an unoccupied area to hit it, or just chill.
 We don't need your green sharpness Shadowbinder damage while you trip your lancers or SnS hitters.
 * Fire pellet ammo in a group
     * Or crag